If RIT is your 1st choice college, we recommend our “friendly” Early Decision Plan. Here’s why:

 How to Apply Early Decision

-To apply for Early Decision, you should check the appropriate box in the Applicant Status section of your application and return your completed form along with all supporting credentials (including transcripts, SAT or ACT scores, and recommendation) by December 1 in order to have your Early Decision notification mailed by January 15.
-Like other Early Decision Plans, students can only apply to one college/university as an early decision applicant; however you may apply to other colleges at the same time under their regular decision plans.
+To apply for Early Decision, please select the appropriate field on the admission application and submit it along with all supporting credentials (including transcripts, SAT or ACT scores, and recommendation) by December 1 in order to have your Early Decision notification mailed by January 15.
+Like other Early Decision Plans, students can only apply to one college/university as an Early Decision applicant.
+You may apply to other colleges at the same time under their Regular Decision Plans.

 The college admissions process can be very confusing with a variety of application plans available at colleges across the country.
 The Undergraduate Admissions Office at RIT receives many questions about our Early Decision Plan.
 Frequently, school counselors, students and parents raise concerns about the implications of the "binding" admission requirements that many private colleges offer.